 It’s rare.
 But it can be treated, especially if it’s found early on.

-In the U.S., doctors find it in fewer than 2,000 men per year.
+In the U.S., doctors find it in about 2,100 men each year.
 If you or someone you love has it, you’ll want to know what your options are.

 Experts don’t know exactly what causes this disease.